Planning Your Career

-Now that you’ve had an opportunity to consider careers related to the ocean, take the time to consider the following steps to your dream job:
+Now that you have had an opportunity to explore careers related to the ocean, take the time to consider the following steps to your dream job.

-Step One: Decide which career area is right for you.
+Step 1: Decide which career area is right for you.

 - Talk to someone working in the job you’re considering and ask them what they think about their field.